Inverso Air

 Human Factors

 Using human factor data, the average hand size was determined to be applied to different mouse grip styles.
+The ideal length of a mouse for a claw grip user is 4.7in.

 Claw